upeguiborja/g.foo.bar/the-cake-is-not-a-lie/README.md

 | 1 | 🟥🟥🟨🟪🟪🟨🟥🟥🟨🟪🟪🟨 | 🟥🟥🟨🟪🟪🟨║🟥🟥🟨🟪🟪🟨 |
 | 2 | 🟨🟥🟥🟨🟪🟪🟨🟥🟥🟨🟪🟪 | 🟨🟥🟥🟨🟪🟪║🟨🟥🟥🟨🟪🟪 |

 As you can notice, __¡The rotation doesn't affect the splitting at all!__.
 This is important because now we dont have to care for the _"padding"_ of the cake slices.
-Another important consideration to be taken into account is if a non sliceable cake sould be considered as _1 slice_ of cake
+Another important consideration to be taken into account is if a non sliceable cake sould be considered as _1 slice_ of cake which i will suppose to be the case.

-_Date: 2020-03-09_
+Taking this into account and algorithm to split the cake would be what i call a __Divide & Conquer__ algorithm.
+Here we will split the cake (the _"divide"_ part) into __n__ equally sized slices and check if all the slices are equal if they are we take note of the amount of slices, then, we will divide it into __n+1__ slices and recheck until we end with slices with size of one _"unit"_.

+We cannot get equally sized slices every time so we will check if the slicing can be made using the _% modulus_ operator, and if the _"cake"_ has lenght _0_ then _0_ slices can be made.

+Also, we go all the way to _unit slices_ to make shure that cakes with one topping get processed accordingly.

+TODO: Make animation to explain in GIF